Delta-8 THC — a milder version of traditional THC — reshapes the hemp plant’s use as we know it.

 - Exacerbated anxiety and depression symptoms

+Is delta-8 legal on a federal and state level?
 Although delta-8 is not a new cannabinoid, its legality became an important question once delta-8 products hit the market.
 As of this writing, the legality of delta-8 is up in the air.
-Delta-9 THC is illegal in the U.S., except in eleven states that have legalized marijuana recreationally and 30+ states that legalized weed for medical purposes.
+Delta-9 THC is illegal in the U.S., except in eleven states that have legalized marijuana recreationally and 30+ states that have legalized weed for medical purposes.

 Marijuana-derived delta-8 THC stays illegal federally because marijuana is a controlled substance.
 Hemp-derived delta-8 is legal if naturally extracted, which imposes a problem because hemp contains trace amounts of delta-8.
 Manufacturers create delta-8 products synthetically by converting cannabinoids like CBD into delta-8 — which makes them illegal.